CEA-608 vs. CEA-708: How to Add Closed Captions to a Live Stream [2021 Update]

 Viewers can also select between 8 fonts, 3 text sizes, and 64 text/background colors.
 Drop shadow, background opacity, and text edges can also be customized.
 This makes it easier for viewers with unique needs to customize the way that they view content.

 Note that it’s possible to include CEA-608 captions in a digital TV broadcast, but you can’t use CEA-708 captions with analog transmission.

 How to Add Captions to a Live Stream

 Adding captions to a live stream is a little complex, but it is possible.
 It’s done at the encoder level.

 - A live stream is captured via video cameras connected to a production software/encoder

 - The encoder produces a program feed which is output to an audio embedder, which is a dedicated tool

-- This audio embedder then provides a feed to a closed caption encoder, sometimes provided by a live closed caption service provider like Captionmax or SubPLY, and sometimes maintained in-house.
+- This audio embedder then provides a feed to a closed caption encoder, sometimes provided by live closed caption service providers, and sometimes maintained in-house.

 - The live CC vendor converts the audio to text (through an automated, manual, or combination process), then sends this data back to the caption encoder.